Bob Lohr

+Early life and amateur career

-Lohr was born in Cincinnati, Ohio and was raised in Milford, Ohio.
+In 1960, Lohr was born in Cincinnati, Ohio.
+He was raised in Milford, Ohio.
 He attended Miami University in Oxford, Ohio and was a member of the golf team; he won All-American honors (honorable mention) in his senior year, and All-MAC honors in his last three years.

+Professional career

-He turned pro in 1983 and moved to Loveland, Ohio.
+In 1983, Lohr turned professional.
+He moved to Loveland, Ohio during this era.

 Lohr played on the PGA Tour from 1985 to 1996.
 He finished in a tie for first place at the end of regulation in three PGA Tour events.
 In the 1988 Walt Disney World/Oldsmobile Classic, he defeated Chip Beck on the fifth hole of a playoff.
 In 1993 at the H-E-B Texas Open, he lost in a playoff to Jay Haas.
 In 1995 at the Bell Canadian Open, Lohr lost in a playoff to Mark O'Meara.
 He also finished runner-up in four other events.

 Lohr's best finish in a major was T-33 in the 1990 U.S. Open.

 During his late 30s and 40s, Lohr played some on the Nationwide Tour.
 He was inducted into the Miami University Athletics Hall of Fame in 1993.

+Personal life

-He lives in the greater Orlando, Florida area.
+Lohr lives in the greater Orlando, Florida area.